 3) I’ll have your quote sent out to you without delay.

-It's that simple!
-I can help you with all of your repair needs in Sutton.
+It’s as simple as that!
+I’m here to help with all your repair needs in Sutton.

-If you need bath repairs, Surface Doctor Sutton is one of the leading companies in your area—call me today at 0345 017 0787.
+Surface Doctor Sutton is one of the leading hard surface repair companies in your area, so if you need a bath repair call me now on 0345 017 0787

 Count on me for expert bath and sink repairs in your kitchen or bathroom.
 I’m dedicated to providing the best repairs.
 Call me today for any questions about what I can fix.